Aichi-Chang/SEI-Project-4/README.md

 ### 🤗 Wins ###

 - I decided to complete this project on my own as we had only learned Python and Django a week prior to completing the project.
 It was difficult while completing it, as it showed loopholes in my knowledge but this project also helped me gain a better understanding.
 - Added React Drap and Drop, I have used ReactDnD as a library for this feature.
 It was a challenge for me to go through the documentation, find the most suitable function and apply it to my application.
-The next step I would like to extend this functionality to drag and drop projects into folders which this will direct edit the data in the back-end.
+The next step I would like to extend this functionality to drag and drop projects into folders which will direct edit the data in the back-end.

 ```js
  const moveCard = (dragIndex, hoverIndex) => {